HumanCellAtlas/data-store-scale-test/README.md

 #### Environment Variables
 - `TARGET_URL` - specifies the endpoint for unittests to target.
 Example: http://localhost:1234
+- `GOOGLE_APPLICATION_CREDENTIALS` - A file path to google application credentials Used to access endpoints that require Auth.

 #### Modifying the Tests
 Preconfigured test are located in `./scale_tests`.
 Additional scale test should be added to this directory.